gravis-imaging/gravis/docs/install.md

 Once running, Gravis will be made available at `https://localhost:3333` on the host machine.
 You will likely have to click through a security warning, because the installation generates a self-signed certificate to serve Gravis.

+!!! note
-(Cornerstone3D requires "[Cross Origin Isolation](https://web.dev/articles/why-coop-coep)" as it relies on `SharedArrayBuffers`; this is all much easier to set up if Gravis always runs under HTTPS)
+    Cornerstone3D requires "[Cross Origin Isolation](https://web.dev/articles/why-coop-coep)" as it relies on `SharedArrayBuffers`; this is all much easier to set up if Gravis always runs under HTTPS

 ## Loading a test case